This Body is Mine: Reclaiming Body Image and Intimacy

 Karen Gorrin, MA, LMHC, RYT

-Join mind body researcher, licensed psychotherapist and ovarian cancer survivor Karen Gorrin for an interactive exporation into writing as a tool for self-care, building resilience, easing symptoms, deepeing self-compassion and improving immune function.
-Learn writing techniques you can begin using immediately to support your healing and survivorship.
-The research showing how writing improves well-being will also be discussed.
-This session is perfect for all people living with cancer including caregivers, family members and friends.
+Join mind body researcher, psychotherapist, and cancer thriver Karen Gorrin for an interactive exploration into writing as a tool for self-care.
+Did you know expressive writing helps build emotional resilience, ease pain, deepen self-compassion, and improve immune function?
+In this session we will explore writing techniques you can begin using immediately to support your healing and survivorship.
+We will also peek at research that shows how much writing improves wellbeing.
+People living with cancer including those with a diagnosis, caregivers, family members and friends will all benefit.

 There is growing evidence that exercise is an important part of recovery for cancer patients.
 Are you confident you are meeting the newly recommended 2019 exercise guidelines for survivors?
 Come to this session to learn about the updated recommendations and practical tips on how to make physical activity an integral part of your survivorship plan.